magmo/apps/packages/tictactoe/notes/channel_logic.md

 ![RPS validTransition state machine diagram](./FM_fig1.png) **Fig1: Rock Paper Scissors Channel-State-Machine Diagram:** Each player may sign the position at the tip of an arrow emanating from any state signed by the previous player.

-> The App-State-Machine diagrams work quite differently, and relate to a *single* player.
+> The App-State-Machine diagram (introduced below) will wwork quite differently, and describes the transitions of a *single* player.

  Explicitly: